-In addition, this Vice President coordinates programs and activities of the Alumni Association and serves as staff liaison to the Development, Alumni, and Public Affairs Committee of the Board of Trustees.
+In addition, the Vice President for Advancement coordinates programs and activities of the Alumni Association and serves as staff liaison to both the Nominating Committee and the Advancement Committee of the Board of Trustees.

-The Vice President for Development and Alumni Relations reports to the President.
+The Vice President for Advancement reports to the President.
+[Approved by the Board of Trustees, May 2019]

-2.3.5 Vice President for Public Relations
+2.3.5 Vice President of Communications